Lale Andersen

-Lale Andersen (23 March 1905 – 29 August 1972) was a German chanson singer-songwriter born in Lehe (now part of Bremerhaven).
-She is best known for her interpretation of the song "Lili Marleen" in 1939, which by 1941 transcended the conflict to become World War II's biggest international hit.
+Lale Andersen (23 March 1905 – 29 August 1972) was a German chanson singer-songwriter (Note: Lale Andersen often wrote her own lyrics, usually under the pseudonym Nicola Wilke.) born in Lehe (now part of Bremerhaven).
+(Note: Lehe at the time of her birth was an independent municipality.
+It is now part of Bremerhaven.
+In 1924 Lehe was amalgamated with the neighbouring Geestemünde to become the city of Wesermünde.
+Bremerhaven, which was founded in 1827, was merged into Wesermünde in 1939.
+In 1947, Wesermünde became part of the state of Bremen and was renamed as Bremerhaven.)
+She is best known for her interpretation of the song "Lili Marleen" in 1939, which by 1942 transcended the conflict to become World War II's biggest international hit.
 Popular with both the Axis and the Allies, Andersen's original recording spawned versions, by the end of the War, in most of the major languages of Europe, and by some of the most popular artists in their respective countries.

 Biography

 Early life

 Andersen was born in Lehe and baptized Elisabeth Carlotta Helena Berta Bunnenberg, but known informally as "Liese-Lotte"—a diminutive of her first two names—to friends and family; this continued after her first marriage when she was known as "Liselotte Wilke".

-In 1922, aged 17, she married German Impressionist painter (1894–1971).
+In 1922, aged 17, (Note: Although some online resources give 1924 as the year of the marriage, Lehrke's book contains a copy of the wedding announcement that had appeared in the Nordwestdeutsche Zeitung on 1 April 1922.) she married German Impressionist painter (1894–1971).
+(Note: In her early career, Lale Andersen was sometimes billed as Liselotte Wilke.)
 They had three children: Björn, Carmen-Litta, and (1929–2017) the youngest of whom also enjoyed a career in the German music industry.
 Shortly after the birth of their last child, the marriage broke up.
 Leaving the children in the care of her siblings Thekla and Helmut, Andersen went to Berlin in October 1929, where she reportedly studied acting at the Schauspielschule at the Deutsches Theater.
 In 1931, her marriage ended in divorce.
 Around this time, she began appearing on stage in various cabarets in Berlin.
 From 1933 to 1937, she performed at the Schauspielhaus in Zürich, where she also met Rolf Liebermann, who would remain a close friend for the rest of her life.
 In 1938, she was in Munich at the cabaret Simpl, and soon afterwards joined the prestigious Kabarett der Komiker (Comedians' Cabaret) in Berlin.